A Lyapunov function for robust stability of moving horizon estimation: Numerical examples

 with $k_1=0.16$, $k_2=0.0064$, and sampling time $t_{\Delta}=0.1$.
-This corresponds to the chemical reaction $2A \rightleftharpoons B$ taking place in a constant-volume batch reactor from~\cite[Sec.~5]{tenny2002efficient} using an Euler discretization and with additional disturbances~$w$.
-Here, we treat $w$ as a uniformly distributed random variable sampled from $\mathbb{W} = \lbrace w \in \mathbb{R}^{3} : |w_i| \leq 10^{-3}, i = \lbrace 1, 2, 3 \rbrace \rbrace$ during the simulation.
-As in~\cite[Sec.~5]{tenny2002efficient}, we consider $x_0=(3,1)^\top$ and the poor initial estimate $\hat{x}_0=(0.1,4.5)^\top$.
-This example is a benchmark for nonlinear state estimation and commonly used in the nonlinear MHE literature, since simple observers such as the extended Kalman filter produce physically implausible estimates or may even fail to converge, requiring advanced estimation methods, see~\cite[Example~4.38]{rawlings2020model} and compare also~\cite[Sec.~V]{ji2016robust}.
-However, previous works never verified the conditions (in particular, $\delta$-IOSS) needed for the respective MHE design.
+This corresponds to the chemical reaction $2A \rightleftharpoons B$ taking place in a constant-volume batch reactor from~\cite[Sec.~5]{tenny2002efficient} using an Euler discretization and with additional disturbances~$w\in\mathbb{R}^3$.
+In the following, we treat $w$ as a uniformly distributed random variable satisfying $|w_i| \leq 10^{-3}, i = 1, 2$ for the process disturbances and $|w_3| \leq 0.1$ for the measurement noise.
+As in~\cite[Sec.~5]{tenny2002efficient}, we consider $x_0=[3,1]^\top$ and the poor initial estimate $\hat{x}_0=[0.1,4.5]^\top$.
+This setup poses a challenge for state estimators; in fact, simple estimators such as the standard extended Kalman filter (EKF) can fail to provide meaningful results, compare the simulation results in Figure~\ref{fig:1}.
+This example is also frequently used in the related MHE literature (e.g., \cite[Example~4.38]{rawlings2020model}), however, $\delta$-IOSS has never been certified.

-To this end, we assume that the prior knowledge $\mathbb{X} = \lbrace x \in \mathbb{R}^{3} : 0.1 \leq x_i \leq 4.5 , i = \lbrace 1, 2, 3 \rbrace \rbrace$ is available, which follows from the physical nature of the system under the above conditions (in particular, the initial conditions and boundedness of $\mathbb{W}$), compare also the simulation results in Figure~\ref{fig:1} below.
-For this specific system dynamics, we can even apply Corollary~\ref{cor:dIOSS_Lyap} in combination with SOS\footnote{ SOS programs were solved in Matlab using YALMIP \cite{loefberg2009sos} and the semidefinit program solver MOSEK \cite{mosek2019}.} to compute a quadratic Lyapunov Function $W_\delta=\Vert x-\tilde{x}\Vert_P^2$ with
+To this end, we assume that the prior knowledge $\mathbb{X} = [0.1,4.5]\times[0.1,4.5]$ is available, which follows from the physical nature of the system under the above conditions (in particular, the initial conditions and boundedness of $\mathbb{W}$), compare also the simulation results in Figure~\ref{fig:1} below.
+For the considered system, we can even apply Corollary~\ref{cor:dIOSS_Lyap} in combination with SOS optimization to compute a quadratic Lyapunov Function $W_\delta=\Vert x-\tilde{x}\Vert_P^2$ that satisfies Assumption~\ref{ass:IOSS_quadratically_bounded} with